/

 Is Cuckoo Broadband still taking new customers?

-As of this 14th May 2026 update, Cuckoo should not be treated as a normal new-customer sign-up option.
-Recent reporting says Cuckoo stopped new customer sales from 4pm on 11th May 2026 after agreeing the transfer of its customer base, brand and domain to Onestream.
+As of this 2nd June 2026 update, do not treat the old independent Cuckoo offer as a normal live new-customer deal.
+Cuckoo stopped accepting new sales from 4pm on 11th May 2026 after agreeing the transfer of its customer base, brand and domain to Onestream.
+Current Cuckoo-branded information should be read as Onestream Limited trading as Cuckoo Broadband.

 What happens to existing Cuckoo customers?